skeeto/skeeto.github.com/_posts/2016-03-31-Hotpatch-a-C-Function-on-x86.markdown

 As you might have guessed, this is primarily fixed with the `noinline` function attribute.
 Unfortunately this isn't enough.
-It also needs the `noclone` attribute to prevent GCC from making a clone of the function and inlining the clone.
+It also needs the `noclone` attribute to prevent GCC from making a clone of the function and calling that instead.
 Even further, if GCC determines there are no side effects, it may cache the return value and only ever call the function once.
 To convince GCC that there's a side effect, I added an empty inline assembly string (`__asm("")`).
 Since `puts()` has a side